Happiness Not Included

-In 2023 two companion albums were released to accompany the album.
-'Happiness now completed' features additional tracks and remixes recorded during the album sessions & 'Happiness now extended' features extended versions of all the original album tracks.
+In 2023, two companion albums were released to accompany the album: Happiness Now Completed, which features additional tracks and remixes recorded during the album sessions, and Happiness Now Extended, which features extended versions of all of the original album's tracks.

 Critical reception

 On review aggregator Metacritic, *Happiness Not Included received a score of 78 out of 100 based on nine reviews, indicating "generally favorable" reception.
 Dave Simpson of The Guardian called it a "wryly hopeful record" with "some trademark electro bangers".
 Writing for The Line of Best Fit, Chris Todd summarised the "flavour" of the album as "one of world weariness peppered with salacious reflections of tales of past".
 Roisin O'Connor of The Independent remarked on the downbeat nature of the lyrics, writing that while Soft Cell "were hardly upbeat to begin with, [...] this is downright miserable" although acknowledging that they "have good reason to be" and concluding that "it's not all hopeless – at least the music is good".